sparkflows/fire-tools/kubernetes/deployment-with-h2db/README.md

 ## AWS EKS Setup Prerequisites

-The Jupyter Notebook serves as the backend logic for the Analytical Apps.
-It would receive inputs from the App, process it and output results to be displayed back in the App.
-For this we need to grant permissions to Sparkflows in AWS EKS cluster which is done using the following manifests:
+We need to grant permissions to Sparkflows in AWS EKS cluster which is done using the following manifests:

 ### serviceaccount.yaml